MAD9137/f2024/docs/modules/week9/size-class-constraints.md

 ![Constraints](/F2020/assets/img/SizeClassConstraints_22.png)

-This sets the both views width to the same width Multiplyer of the main view, and will finish the setup of the additional layout.
+This sets the both views width to the same width Multiplier of the main view, and will finish the setup of the additional layout.

 ![Constraints](/F2020/assets/img/SizeClassConstraints_23.png)